Biking (Mountain Bike)

 Lakehead Loop Trail - 1.5 km, 30 minutes round trip

 This short trail is designed for those who wish to stretch their legs by taking a leisurely walk in natural and peaceful surroundings.
 It follows the lakeshore through a low lying area of cedar and Black Ash.
 The trail then makes its way to higher ground through strands of hemlock, Sugar Maple and Red Oak.

 Bonnie’s Pond Trail - 3km, 1.25 hours round trip

 This trail is perfect for the nature lover or explorer.
 It winds through mature beech trees, and passes a large beaver pond, pine and hemlock forests to a breathtaking lookout.

-Lakeshore Hiking Trail - 15 km, 6 hours round trip, moderate to difficult
+Lakeshore Hiking Trail - 15 km, 6 hours round trip

 This is a wilderness trail designed for the more experienced hiker.
 It is rugged, challenging and very rewarding.
 A supply of water is highly recommended.
 Sharing the same beginning segment of the Lakehead Loop trail, the Lakeshore Trail roughly follows the undeveloped shoreline of Silent Lake.
 Along the way you will pass through beaver meadows, hardwood forests, and cedar-black ash swamps.
 The spectacular lookout points will be the highlight of your hike.

 Visitors to Silent Lake can enjoy swimming at its two sandy beaches.
 The largest beach is located at the day use area and includes a large grassy area for enjoying a picnic with your family and friends.
 The other beach is located in Pincer Bay campground.